 What is a property hunter?

-A property hunter (or buyer's agent) is a professional mandated exclusively by the buyer to search, identify and negotiate a property purchase.
-Unlike an estate agent who represents the seller, a property hunter only defends the buyer's interests.
+A property hunter (or buyer's agent) is a professional engaged exclusively by the buyer to search for, vet and negotiate a property purchase.
+Unlike an estate agent, who represents the seller, a property hunter works solely in the buyer's interest.
+In 2026, with Paris prices averaging €10,500/m², Home Select has been supporting buyers since 2011 with 16 dedicated hunters, an average 45-day search and a 6% reduction on the asking price.

 Professional card "T"